 .spec.maintenance.autoUpdate.kubernetesVersion: true in the manifest, and you update the

-.spec.<provider>.constraints.kubernetes.versions field in the CloudProfile used in the Shoot, then Gardener will apply Kubernetes patch releases updates automatically during the
+.spec.<provider>.constraints.kubernetes.versions field in the CloudProfile used in the Shoot, then the maintenance controller will apply Kubernetes patch releases updates automatically during the maintenance time window.

 Since Kubernetes follows Semantic Versioning, if indicated so, Gardener will automatically apply the patch release updates.
 But it will never auto update the Major or Minor releases since there is no effort to keep backward compatibility in those releases.

 Major or Minor updates must be handled by updating the

 .spec.kubernetes.version field manually, these updates will be executed immediately and will not wait for maintenance time window.
 Before applying such update on Minor or Major releases, operators should check for all the breaking changes introduced in the target release Changelog.

 E.g. If you have a Shoot cluster with the field values below (only related fields are shown):

 spec: kubernetes: version: 1.10.0 maintenance: timeWindow: begin: 220000+0000 end: 230000+0000 autoUpdate: kubernetesVersion: true

 If you update the CloudProfile used in the Shoot and add

 .spec.<provider>.constraints.kubernetes.versions list, the Shoot will be updated to